Vouni: The Palace

 The cisterns found here are of four main types: tank-shaped, well-shaped, bottle-shaped, and bell-shaped.
 The water was carried to cisterns in conduits of three different types: terracotta pipes, open cemented drains, and cemented drains covered by stone slabs.
 The first two were used to carry water from the roof meanwhile the cemented, covered drains were used for the conduits below the floors, which opened up into round cemented basins below the floors to the cisterns.
 The drainage channels carried the rainwater from the open spaces within and outside the palace to the washrooms and bathrooms, as well as the cisterns.

-When The Swedish Cyprus expedition analyzed the palace they concluded that the palace was built in four periods.
+When The Swedish Cyprus Expedition analyzed the palace they concluded that the palace was built in four periods.
 During the first period (500 to 450–440 B.C.) the main entrance was to the southwest, then the entrance opened up into the state apartments which consisted of a tripartite complex of rooms with a dominating principal room in the middle.
 The state apartments are placed next to the central court with a magnificent staircase of seven steps.
 The central court is almost square shaped and surrounded on three sides by a peristyle portico with a roof supported by columns, although the center of the court was open.
-Here, at the center of the court, a cistern was placed that collected rainwater.
+A cistern at the center of the court collected rainwater.
 More rooms were built along the court which didn't connect directly with each other.
 Some of these rooms are bathrooms.
 The palace had a caldarium where the bathers could be oiled and rubbed and then washed in hot water.
 After the caldarium, they could continue to the frigidarium where they washed in cold water.
 The kitchen department consists of small rooms southeast by another open court.
 Some of the rooms to the northwest are living rooms and storerooms.
 In two of the storerooms, conical holes are cut into the floor to support large pithoi with pointed bases.
 The palace of the first period did not have an upper story.
 Outside the palace, a temenos was constructed with a rectangular altar court as well as some small cult houses.
-In one of the cult houses the majority of the sculptures were fragments of Heracles figures, therefore the archeologists called it “Chapel of Herakles”.
+In one of the cult houses the majority of the sculptures were fragments of Heracles figures, therefore the archeologists called it "Chapel of Herakles".